Nine blockbuster films to be shown at Leeds's newest cinema

-Odeon bosses today revealed what blockbuster films movie-goers could look forward to watching over the coming months at Leeds's newest cinema.
+Odeon bosses have revealed what blockbuster films movie-goers could look forward to watching over the coming months at Leeds's newest cinema.

 ODEON Luxe opened late last week at The Springs retail park in east Leeds.
 It features 971 handmade reclining seats across 10 brand new high-tech screens and has created 80 new jobs in the local area.